menu icon

 This bison roast may have a lot of food in the slow cooker, but that does not mean you cannot add more food and drink on the side to complement it.

-• Since bison is a red meat, it is best to have a red wine with this meal such as Cabernet Sauvignon, Merlot or Shiraz.
+• Since bison is a red meat, it is best to have a 🍷 red wine with this meal such as Cabernet Sauvignon, Merlot or Shiraz.
+This red wine glogg (a variation of mulled wine) is perfect for the holidays.

 • For a holiday-themed cocktail option, you may want to try this cranberry-flavored Moscow mule.

-How long does leftover bison roast last in the fridge?
+How long does leftover bison pot roast last in the fridge?

 Leftover roast and vegetables should be stored in an airtight container in the fridge for up to 4 days.